felixlapierre/soen-343/README.md

   - Make sure to remember the password that you select for your admin user.
 - Open pgAdmin
 - In pgAdmin, Go to Servers -> PostgreSQL -> Databases, right click on Databases, and select Create -> Database
-  - Is is recommended you name your database `wheelyclean`
+  - It is recommended you name your database `wheelyclean`
 - Close pgAdmin
 - Open the folder at `WheelyCleanBackend/src/main/resources`
 - Create a copy of the file `application.properties.example` and rename it to `application.properties`